Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 ![Simple axis](https://raw.githubusercontent.com/Swizec/react-d3js-es6-ebook/2018-version/manuscript/resources/images/es6v2/simple-axis.png)

 Play around with it on [Codesandbox](https://codepen.io/swizec/pen/YGoYBM).
 Change the scale type, play with axis orientation.
 Use `.ticks` on the axis to change how many show up.
-Have some fun :)
+Have some fun :smiley:

 <!--- end-lecture -->